Open-Collective-Foundation/docs/how-it-works/policies/cash-assistance-policy.md

 ### Why do we need this policy?

-The Platform is designed to directly interface with Recipients of funds disbursed from initiative (“Initiative” and together “Initiatives”) budgets, through expenses submitted online and paid by bank transfer or PayPal.
+The Platform is designed to directly interface with Recipients of funds disbursed from Collective (“Collective” and together “Collectives”) budgets, through expenses submitted online and paid by bank transfer or PayPal.
 The Platform collects required data and documentation, and expenses go through an approval process.
 These steps are an important way that OpenCollective Foundation (“OCF”) fulfills its oversight and compliance role as a 501(c)(3) fiscal sponsor.

 However, OCF understands that there may be situations where it’s not possible for Recipients to submit an expense through the Platform and provide the required information.
 This may be due to a Recipient’s lack of a bank account or internet access, or during responses to emergencies or natural disasters.&#x20;

-In these cases, Initiatives sometimes seek to run a cash assistance program, where a Volunteer disburses cash to Recipients and then seeks reimbursement by submitting an expense on the Platform.
+In these cases, Collectives sometimes seek to run a cash assistance program, where a Volunteer disburses cash to Recipients and then seeks reimbursement by submitting an expense on the Platform.

 As a 501(c)(3) nonprofit organization, we must provide evidence and data about the use of all funds to the IRS and auditors on an annual basis.
-Therefore, the purpose of this policy is to set out how OCF can enable Initiatives to run cash assistance programs while still meeting OCF’s compliance obligations and oversight responsibilities.&#x20;
+Therefore, the purpose of this policy is to set out how OCF can enable Collectives to run cash assistance programs while still meeting OCF’s compliance obligations and oversight responsibilities.&#x20;

 {% hint style="info" %}
 Basically, because we are a 501(c)(3), we have to be compliant with the IRS at all times- this means we are accountable to know where $ comes from and where it goes.&#x20;